-With the efforts of co-creating now coming to a closure, the fifth and final phase of closure came about - it was time to evolve, co-evolve.
+With the co-creating phase now coming to an end, the fifth and final phase of closure came about - it was time to evolve, co-evolve.
 Jonathan picked up the microphone and initiated a deeper reflection on what had emerged during these two days.
-A fellow course participant joined to co-facilitate, He asked everyone to get up from their chairs and take a few steps back, engaging the whole body in a metaphorical sense of taking a meta-perspective of the experiences gained.
+A fellow course participant joined to co-facilitate.
+He asked everyone to get up from their chairs and take a few steps back, engaging the whole body in a meta-phorical sense of taking a meta-perspective of the experiences gained.
 Complex and cross-systemic issues such as the guiding question of the Collaboratory do not generate quick-fix answers.
 What had emerged from these days, no one could foresee, and more questions were generated.
 Only time will tell how this event will influence the course of history in the years to come.
-So did the attendants left the venue room, putting their final dots on the last poll, before leaving or mingling about with their new connections, professionally and personally.
+So the attendants left the venue room, putting their final dots on the last poll, before leaving or mingling about with their new connections, professionally and personally.

-Examining the last poll of the event, we found that nearly all of the dots were centered on the right part of the scale of "I feel engaged", indicating that the attendants that placed dots were indeed feeling engaged at the end of the event.
-Reasons for this can be many, likely because of the discussed content as well as the relational aspect of the process.
+Examining the last poll of the event, we found that nearly all of the dots were centered on the right part of the scale of "I feel engaged", indicating that the attendants who placed dots were indeed feeling engaged at the end of the event.
+Reasons for this can be many, for instance the discussed content, as well as the relational aspect of the process.
 On the second scale "Something is shifting", we found that most of the dots were put on the higher end of the scale, clearly above a neutral median.
-This gives further indications of how the attendants were feeling as if something was shifting at the end of the Collaboratory.
-What this "something" is representing can be rather open, but an interpretation from us could be that the attendants at this point were experiencing something that was qualitatively different from the start of the event.
+This further indicates that the attendants felt that something was shifting at the end of the Collaboratory.
+What this "something" is remains rather open to interpretation.
+We suggest that the attendants at this point were experiencing something that was qualitatively different from the start of the event.